NOAA-PSL/score-db/README.md

 ```

 Note the format of 'harvest_config' is required to be a valid config for
-score-hv calls. 'hv_translator' needs to be a string value for a registered harvester.
+score-hv calls. 'hv_translator' needs to be a string value for a registered harvester translator in the hv_translator_registry.py.

 ### Harvest Innov Stats Dictionary
 Harvest innov stats only accepts PUT calls, therefore a method is not required.
 Any GET call for metrics should be through 'expt_metrics'.